-After nursing at RPA Hospital, Anne graduated from the International Colleges of Osteopathy in 1989 and immediately founded the Newtown Osteopathic Centre which flourished in King St and Hordern St in Newtown until the practice relocated and name changed to Central Sydney Osteopathy in 2004.
+After nursing at RPA Hospital, Anne graduated from the International Colleges of Osteopathy in 1989 and immediately founded the Newtown Osteopathic Centre which flourished in King St and Hordern St, Newtown until the practice grew out of that small cottage and relocated and name changed to Central Sydney Osteopathy in 2004.

-Anne is the NSW representative on the Osteopathy Board of Australia, which regulates osteopathic practice in Australia; is President of the NSW Osteopathy Council, which oversees the conduct, performance and health of practitioners in NSW, and is a Life Member of Osteopathy Australia.
+Anne is the NSW representative on the Osteopathy Board of Australia, which regulates osteopathic practice in Australia and is President of the NSW Osteopathy Council, which oversees the conduct, performance and health of practitioners in NSW, and she is a Life Member of Osteopathy Australia.

 Her career has been rewarding and fruitful, and she is proud to have mentored more than 40 new graduates over the years.
 She is one of 5 osteopaths in her hugely healthcare focused family, and she is quite chuffed about that.